elephantscale/es-training-new/cassandra/slides/NoSQL.md

 ---

-## What’s Wrong with Relational Databases?
+## What's Wrong with Relational Databases?

  * Most RDBMS are written for “single machine architecture”